Service Identification

 [*] Auxiliary module execution completed

 Poorly configured FTP servers can frequently be the foothold you need in order to gain access to an entire network so it always pays off to check to see if anonymous access is allowed whenever you encounter an open FTP port which is usually on TCP port 21.
-We'll set the THREADS to 10 here as we're only going to scan a range of 10 hosts.
+We’ll set the ‘THREADS’ to ‘1’ here as we’re only going to scan 1 host.

 msf auxiliary(anonymous) > show options